 If it looks like someone in your group will be ill on the day of the shoot, please let me know as soon as you can and I’ll do my best to reschedule the shoot to another day (dates/times subject to availability), as illness and tiredness can greatly affect a child’s willingness to be photographed.

-If anyone in your household has symptoms such as a new, continuous cough, high temperature, loss or change to your sense of smell / taste or has knowingly been in contact with anyone displaying Covid-19 symptoms, suspected of having Covid-19 or has had a Covid-19 positive test result in the last 48 hours, please DO NOT come to the studio.
+If you or anyone in your household has knowingly been in contact with anyone displaying Covid-19 symptoms, suspected of having Covid-19 or has had a Covid-19 positive test result in the last 48 hours, please do not come to the studio.
 Instead, call me and I will reschedule.
 Likewise, if I have any symptoms, I will contact you straight away.